 Original registration certificate must be presented at check-in.
 All animals will have tattoos checked unless the original registration paper has been stamped VERIFIED by an AHA staff member.
 Tattoos that are missing, illegible, altered, incorrect and/or in any other way disagree with the official AHA records will be justifiable cause for disqualification of entry.
 Check tattoos well before leaving for the JNHE.

-Entries must meet Colorado health regulations.
+Entries must meet Missouri health regulations.
 All animals must have an official health certificate.
-Refer to Colorado health requirements in the health regulations section of this page.
+Refer to Missouri health requirements in the health regulations section of this page.

 Exhibitor must show his/her own animals.
 Only exhibitors who are in attendance at the JNHE and are physically unable to show the animals due to illness or injury will be excused.
 In the case of extenuating circumstances, the family must come to the NJHA board and AHA Youth Director, in which case, the board of directors and AHA Youth Director have sole discretion as to whether the animal may be shown by a substitute showman.
 Owner may secure another junior member to show his/ her animals if excused or if exhibitor has more than one entry in the same class.
 It is recommended that if you have more than one animal being shown in a class you utilize a fellow junior from your own state to assist.
 No fellow junior may assist exhibitor in showring unless special medical circumstances are present and approved by the junior board and director of youth activities.
 No adult may assist a junior member or be allowed in the showring at any time.

 Exhibitor must wear official show shirt in both showmanship and in the entire cattle show along with entry numbers on chest and back.
 Additional show shirts may be purchased for $20.